extraes/BW-Chaos/README.md

 - Go back into the General Information tab and copy the Application ID

-- Paste it into this format, replacing `<APPLICATION_ID>` with your application ID: `https://discord.com/oauth2/authorize?client_id=<APPLICATION_ID>&scope=bot&permissions=1024`
+- Paste it into this "template", replacing `<APPLICATION_ID>` with your application ID: `https://discord.com/oauth2/authorize?client_id=<APPLICATION_ID>&scope=bot&permissions=1024`

-- Open that link and select the server you want to add the bot to
+- Open that link and select the server you want to add the bot to, and add it

 - The hard part's over.
 Now open your Discord app